Coming Soon: Screen/Society's Spring 2014 screening schedule!

 All screenings and events are free and open to the general public!

-Screen/Society's Spring 2013 program included the AMI Showcase film series (including the Christopher Doyle Retrospective), the 2013 Ethics Film Series: Love and Justice, the Cine-East: East Asian Cinema series (including the Transnational North Korea: Migration and Urbanization film series), the Feminism and Freedom film series, the Middle East film series (including the Egypt's Revolution & Iranian Cinema series), Québec at the Oscars, the Rights!
+Screen/Society's Fall 2013 program included the AMI Showcase film series, the Cine-East: East Asian Cinema series, the 2013 NC Latin American Film Festival, the Rights!
 Camera!
-Action! film series, and the Thinking Cinematics lecture/screening series, along with Special Events, combining a screening with a guest speaker, filmmaker Q&A, panel discussion, or reception.
+Action! film series, the 2013 Tournées French Film Festival, and Special Events, combining a screening with a guest speaker, filmmaker Q&A, panel discussion, or reception.